finos/FDC3/docs/fdc3-compliance.md

-FDC3 standards follow the IETF best practices for Key words to Indicate Requirement levels: [RFC 2119](https://tools.ietf.org/id/draft-faltstrom-uri-11.html#RFC2119).
+FDC3 standards follow the IETF best practices for keywords to Indicate Requirement levels: [RFC 2119](https://tools.ietf.org/id/draft-faltstrom-uri-11.html#RFC2119).
 Documentation should be updated as needed to reflect this.

 In general, the ratified FDC3 specs represent a lowest common denominator interface for interoperability.
 So, unless a particular item in a spec is marked with keywords such as OPTIONAL, MAY, SHOULD, or SHOULD NOT, it should be treated as REQUIRED.
-SinceFDC3 itself is primarily concerned with establishing the baseline requirements for interoperation, this is consistent with the IETF Guidance:
+Since FDC3 itself is primarily concerned with establishing the baseline requirements for interoperation, this is consistent with the IETF Guidance:

 >6. **Guidance in the use of these Imperatives**
 >